What happens if things go wrong on completion day

 Not completing on contracted completion day.

-Completion should take place on the next working day which could be Monday if you fail to complete on Friday.
+Completion should take place on the next working day which could be Monday if you fail to complete on the stated day, which in most cases when problems happen to occur is Friday.

-Not completing on Friday leaves you with no other option but to go into storage over the weekend then find a hotel or stay with friends and family until the problem has been resolved.
-Whatever the reason is for not completing, (if either the buyer doesn't transfer the balance of the purchase money or the seller doesn't release the keys), the breaching party is at fault and will be liable for the costs for late completion.
+Not completing on Friday leaves you with no other option but to go into storage over the weekend then find a hotel or stay with friends and family.
+Whatever the reason is for not completing, ( buyer doesn't transfer the balance of the money or the seller doesn't release the keys), the breaching party is at fault and will be liable for the costs for late completion.
 The breaching party is served a notice to complete by the other side’s solicitor and then has 2 weeks (10 working days) to complete before the contract is rescinded.
 The costs for failing to complete a purchase are considerable.